December 22, 2011

 stunnel

-Install: sudo apt-get install stunnel4.
+Install: sudo apt-get install stunnel4

-Enable it by editing /etc/default/stunnel and settings ENABLED=1.
+Enable it by editing /etc/default/stunnel

 Config: /etc/stunnel/stunnel.conf